grammyjs/website/site/docs/plugins/media-group.md

 ## Sending a Media Group

-You can send a media group as follows.
+You can send a media group as follows:

 ```ts
 await ctx.replyWithMediaGroup([photo0, photo1, photo2, video]);